happysaini/testing/README.md

     In this phase/step, we have to manually export test cases from old TestRail server/cloud and then import them in new TestRail server/cloud after making some important changes in the file.
 Below are the steps that have to be performed:

   - **Manual Steps** <a name="execution-step-phase-2"></a>
+      - **Step 1** Export Test Suites data in XML
+      - **Step 2** Update Priority and Remove old Attachments referance from XML using the python script
+          ```Execute Command :   python ressolve_priority.py```
+      - **Step 3** Manually add or update customization on new TestRail server/cloud
+           - Create test cases fields on new server as per the test case fields on old server
+           - Create results fields
+           - Add created_date a string result fields
+           - Add case type smoke in customization
+           - Add status field named skip in customization(Make sure to set the field active)
+      - **Step 4** Import Suites fron XML file new server

 ### **Phase-3: Migrate Test Runs and Test Plans** <a name="phase-3"></a>
   - **Introduction** <a name="phase-3-introduction"></a><br/>